 “Priest Rapids Project” shall mean the hydroelectric project on the Columbia River in the State of Washington designated by the Federal Power Commission as Project No. 2114.
 The Priest Rapids Project consists of the Priest Rapids Development and the Wanapum Development.

-“Priest Rapids Project Output” or “PRPO” shall mean the amount of capacity, energy (both firm and non-firm), pondage, ancillary services, Incremental Hydropower and any other product produced by the Priest Rapids Project (including Non-power Attributes), net of encroachment, Canadian entitlement, station and project use, transmission losses to the points of delivery, and depletions required by the FERC License or other regulatory requirements.
+“Priest Rapids Project Output” or “PRPO” shall mean the amount of capacity, energy (both firm and non-firm), pondage, ancillary services, and any other product produced by the Priest Rapids Project (including Non-power Attributes), net of encroachment, Canadian entitlement, station and project use, transmission losses to the points of delivery, and depletions required by the FERC License or other regulatory requirements.

 “Prudent Utility Practice” means those practices, methods and acts which: (i) when engaged in are commonly used in prudent engineering and operations to operate electric equipment and associated mechanical and civil facilities lawfully and with safety, reliability, efficiency and expedition or (ii) in the exercise of reasonable judgment considering the facts known when engaged in, could have been reasonably expected to achieve the desired result consistent with applicable law, safety, reliability, efficiency and expedition.
 Prudent Utility Practice is not intended to be the optimum practice, method or act, to the exclusion of all others, but rather to be a spectrum of commonly used practices, methods or acts.